 ASU No. 2018-12: "Financial Services - Insurance (Topic 944): Targeted Improvements to the Accounting for Long-Duration Contracts" - Issued in August 2018, ASU 2018-12 is intended to improve the timeliness of recognizing changes in the liability for future policy benefits on traditional long-duration contracts by requiring that assumptions be updated after contract inception and by modifying the rate used to discount future cash flows.
-The ASU will improve the accounting for certain market-based options or guarantees associated with deposit or account balance contracts, simplify amortization of deferred acquisition costs while improving and expanding required disclosures.
-In November 2020, the FASB issued an update to ASU No. 2018-12 that made the ASU effective for the Company on January 1, 2025.
+The standard is aimed at improving the accounting for certain market-based options or guarantees associated with deposit or account balance contracts, simplify amortization of deferred acquisition costs while improving and expanding required disclosures.
+In November 2020, the FASB issued an update to ASU No. 2018-12 that requires the standard to be adopted by the Company commencing on January 1, 2025.
 The Company has made progress in the implementation of the new standard, including the involvement of actuaries, accountants, and systems specialists.
 However, the Company has not yet estimated the impact the new guidance will have on the consolidated financial statements.